-According to The Hollywood Reporter film critics, complex performances, exhausted plot lines and underwhelming characters await in this weekend's lineup.
+According to The Hollywood Reporter's film critics, complex performances, exhausted plot lines and underwhelming characters await in this weekend's lineup.

-Viewers can get kick-ass action, rushed romance and a side of canine reincarnation with this weekend's big titles.
+Viewers can get kick-ass action, rushed romance and a side of canine reincarnation with this weekend's film bows.

-The third John Wick movie, The Sun Is Also a Star and A Dog's Journey are some of the larger titles hitting the big screen this weekend, opening in thousands of theaters nationwide.
+The third John Wick movie, The Sun Is Also a Star and A Dog's Journey are some of the larger titles hitting the big screen Friday, opening in thousands of theaters nationwide.

-But if audiences don't find assassin excommunication, doggy buddhism and love appealing, they can also catch Swedish sci-fi flick Aniara, the Laura Dern-led Trial by Fire and more.
+But if audiences don't find assassin excommunication, doggy Buddhism and love appealing, they can opt for the Swedish sci-fi flick Aniara, the Laura Dern-led Trial by Fire and more.

 From John Wick: Chapter 3 — Parabellum to The Wandering Soap Opera, here's what The Hollywood Reporter's film critics had to say about this week's releases.